Limit theorems and soft edge of freezing random matrix models via dual orthogonal polynomials: Limit results for the largest eigenvalue for in the Hermite case

 Because $|\mathsf {Ai}(x)|<1$, \eqref{airy-zero-asymtot} leads to

 Finally, Theorem~\ref{corrsigmaasymptotics} and $a_r<a_1$ yield the bound

 Putting everything together we see that for a sufficiently large $r$ there exists a constant $C>0$ such that

-This stresses the fact that $r\to\infty$ means that we go from the edge into the bulk, where repulsion interactions are stronger, i.e., all variances there are much smaller than at the edge. \end{remark}
+This stresses the fact that $r\to\infty$ means that we go from the edge into the bulk, where repulsion interactions are stronger, or in other words, all variances there are much smaller than at the edge. \end{remark}

+\begin{remark} The proof of \cite{DE2} for the Airy asymptotics of the largest particle can be extended to the $r$-th largest particle by using the form of the covariance matrices in Theorem \ref{clt-main-a-DE}.
+If we compare the result in this limit with that from Theorem \ref{localconvfnrth}, we obtain readily the following identity for the Airy function for the $r$-th largest zero which seems to be unknown: